 Upon reflecting on the needs and goals of the diverse and dedicated population Eyas Landing has the opportunity to serve, we realized that adding a Clinical Social Worker to our passionate team of clinicians would support our goal of caring for the whole child, their family, and the systems in which they thrive.

-In December 2019, we hired our first clinical social worker, Anne M (LCSW).
-Anne graduated with her Master of Social Work from the University of Pennsylvania and specializes in Cognitive Behavioral Therapy.
-Anne has worked with children, youth, and families in a variety of settings in Boston, Philadelphia and Providence, Rhode Island and is excited to join the Eyas Landing family.
+In December 2019, we hired our first clinical social worker, Annie M (LCSW).
+Annie graduated with her Master of Social Work from the University of Pennsylvania and specializes in Cognitive Behavioral Therapy.
+Annie has worked with children, youth, and families in a variety of settings in Boston, Philadelphia and Providence, Rhode Island and is excited to join the Eyas Landing family.

 In September 2020, we hired our second social worker, Hannah S (LSW).
 Hannah graduated with her Master of Social Work from the University of Illinois at Chicago and specializes in Clinical Social Work, DIR Floortime with Profectum, Autism Spectrum Disorder, Individual Therapy, Group Therapy, Cognitive Behavioral Therapy, and Mindfulness.

 In February 2021, we hired our third social worker, Rachel K (LCSW).
 Rachele graduated with her Master of Social Work from The University of Michigan and specializes in Cognitive Behavioral Therapy, Trauma Focused Cognitive Behavioral Therapy, Depression, Anxiety, Post-traumatic Stress Disorder, Family Therapy, Psychoeducation, and Social Emotional Learning.